Lemony Buttermilk Blueberry Scones

 This post may contain affiliate links.
 Please read my disclosure policy.

-If you don’t have a go-to scone recipe in your repertoire, try this lemon-blueberry scone recipe.
-It comes from Tartine Bakery, and it yields a flaky, buttery, sugar-crusted, and berry-loaded scone.
-Buttermilk makes the crumb especially tender, and a hint of lemon so nicely complements the berries, adding a touch of brightness, too.
+This lemon-blueberry scone recipe yields a flaky, buttery, sugar-crusted, and berry-loaded scone.
+Buttermilk makes the crumb especially tender, and a hint of fresh lemon zest so nicely complements the berries, adding a touch of brightness, too.

 You might recall my obsession with Tartine?
-Its quiche, bread pudding and croque monsieur in particular.
 When you live hundreds of miles from this magical bakery, it’s good to have a few of their tricks up your sleeve.
-Scones are a great place to start.
+This lemon-blueberry scone recipe is a great place to start.

 The key to making a good scone is similar to making a good pie crust or a good biscuit: